fasttime/JScrewIt/Features.md

 Remarkable traits are the presence of a line feed character \("\\n"\) in the beginning of the string before "function" and a line feed with four whitespaces \("\\n    "\) before the "\[native code\]" sequence.
 ### `LOCALE_INFINITY`
 Language sensitive string representation of Infinity as "∞".
-Available in Firefox, Chrome 38, Opera 25, Microsoft Edge, Android Browser 4.4.2, Node.js 0.12 and later versions.
+Available in Firefox, Chrome, Opera, Microsoft Edge, and in Android Browser 4.4.2, Node.js 0.12 and later versions.
 ### `NAME`
 Existence of the name property for functions.
 This feature is not available in Internet Explorer.